zooper-lib/ZEF_Log_Abstractions/README.md

-# ZefLogAbstractions
+# zef_log_abstractions

 A versatile and extensible logging framework for Dart applications, providing configurable log levels, custom formatting, and adaptable output options.
-Designed with flexibility in mind, ZefLogAbstractions allows developers to easily integrate comprehensive logging into their Dart and Flutter projects.
+Designed with flexibility in mind, this package allows developers to easily integrate comprehensive logging into their Dart and Flutter projects.

 ## Features